Melitta Coffee Maker:

 Here are the particulars…

-You put that lid down, and there is a separate compartment with its own lid for your coffee.
+When you put the lid down, there is a separate compartment with its own lid for your coffee.
 Which means you could put the coffee in first and the water second if you chose to, and not worry that the coffee would get wet.

 And that’s really all I’ve had experience with except for my mini Keurig, which unfortunately lasted just over a year.
 (And it was my favorite shade of red too!)

-1. You can set it to how strong you like your coffee.
+1. You can set the strength of your coffee.
 I don’t like Bold or strong coffee, so I set mine at Regular.

 2. It has a “keep warm plate”, which I imagine is a feature on many/most coffee makers today.